Chart Color Schemes

 An assessment of population growth drivers in Five Dock reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Five Dock's population is estimated at around 10,166 as of November 2025.
-This reflects an increase of 343 people (3.5%) since the 2021 Census, which reported a population of 9,823 people.
-The change is inferred from the resident population of 10,114, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 82 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,132 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Five Dock's 3.5% growth since census positions it within 2.4 percentage points of the SA3 area (5.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, as of November 2025, Five Dock's population is estimated at around 10,327.
+This reflects an increase of 504 people since the 2021 Census, which reported a population of 9,823.
+The change is inferred from AreaSearch's estimate of 10,275 residents following examination of ABS ERP data release in June 2024 and additional 82 validated new addresses since the Census date.
+This level of population results in a density ratio of 4,198 persons per square kilometer, placing Five Dock in the top 10% of national locations assessed by AreaSearch.
+The area's 5.1% growth since census is within 0.3 percentage points of its SA3 area (5.4%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, lower quartile growth of national statistical areas is anticipated, with the suburb expected to increase by 185 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 0.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends anticipate lower quartile growth, with the area expected to increase by 149 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 1.6% in total over the 17 years.

 Frequently Asked Questions - Population